VidunderGunder/expo-prototype-tutorial/README.md

 }
 ```

 Here you can also add information about your app.
-Everything I want is here, but there's no description - so I'll add that.
+Almost everything I want is here, except for a description - so I'll add that.

 ```json
 {